SecDevOps-jmcdonough/cnf-aws-iday/content/2_ModuleTwo/23_AWSCommonArchitecturePatterns.md

 FortiGate CNF is a SaaS offering that on the backend uses FortiGates, AWS GWLB, and GWLB endpoints to intercept customer traffic and inspect this transparently.
 As part of the deployment process for FortiGate CNF instances, the customer environment will need to implement VPC and ingress routing at the IGW to intercept the traffic to be inspected.

-The FortiGate CNF security stack which includes the AWS GWLB and other components will deployed in Fortinet managed AWS accounts.
+The FortiGate CNF security stack which includes the AWS GWLB and other components will be deployed in Fortinet managed AWS accounts.
 The details of the diagram are simply an example of the main components used in FortiGate CNF.
 This is more to understand what happens when customer traffic is received at our GWLB.

 ![](../images/image-cap-1.png)